Flaming Cliffs, Mongolia - Things to Do in Flaming Cliffs

 Top Things to Do in Flaming Cliffs

-Sunrise photography from the eastern ridge
+Sunset photography from the main ridge

-Dinosaur egg hunting walk
+Dinosaur egg hunting in the red valleys

-Book Dinosaur egg hunting walk Tours:
+Book Dinosaur egg hunting in the red valleys Tours:

-Camel trek to Khavtsgait petroglyphs
+Camel trek to the white canyon

-Book Stargazing at the fossil quarry Tours:
+Book Stargazing from the dry riverbed Tours:

 Getting There